IMB-Computational-Genomics-Lab/ascend/vignettes/ascend_Tutorial.md

+---
-# An introduction to ascend - Analysis of Single Cell Expression, Normalisation and Differential expression
+title: An introduction to ascend - Analysis of Single Cell Expression, Normalisation and Differential expression
-Anne Senabouth
-`r Sys.Date()`
+author: "Anne Senabouth"
+date: "2017-12-18"
+output:
+  pdf_document: default
+  html_document:
+    keep_md: yes
+vignette: |
+  %\VignetteIndexEntry{An introduction to ascend - Analysis of Single Cell Expression, Normalisation and Differential expression} %\VignetteEngine{knitr::rmarkdown} %\VignetteEncoding{UTF-8}
+---

 ## Before you begin
 ### System Requirements
 Datasets produced by Single Cell RNAseq (scRNAseq) experiments are very large, ranging from a few hundred to a million cells.
-The number of cells affect the amount of computational resources required to process the dataset – therefore, you need to determine if you have enough computational power and time to complete the analysis. ascend can comfortably analyse datasets of up to 10,000 cells on a single machine with 8GB of RAM and a quad-core CPU.
+The number of cells affect the amount of computational resources required to process the dataset – therefore, you need to determine if you have enough computational power and time to complete the analysis. `ascend` can comfortably analyse datasets of up to 10,000 cells on a single machine with 8GB of RAM and a quad-core CPU.
 Larger datasets should be run on a High Performance Cluster (HPC).

 We have tested this package on datasets ranging from 100 to 20,000 cells.
 Generally, increasing the number of CPUs will decrease the processing time of functions, while larger datasets require more RAM.

 ### Configuring BiocParallel
-This package makes extensive use of [BiocParallel](http://bioconductor.org/packages/release/bioc/html/BiocParallel.html), enabling ascend to make the most of your computer's hardware.
+This package makes extensive use of [BiocParallel](http://bioconductor.org/packages/release/bioc/html/BiocParallel.html), enabling `ascend` to make the most of your computer's hardware.
 As each system is different, BiocParallel needs to be configured by the user.
 Here are some example configurations.

 #### Unix/Linux/MacOS (Single Machine)